Council and Compliance Works

 Icon

 Removing a protected tree without council approval is a serious offence under NSW law.
-Fines can reach $110,000 in the Local Court and up to $1.1 million if the matter proceeds to the Land and Environment Court.
+Fines are substantial and can escalate significantly if the matter proceeds to the Land and Environment Court.

 How long does the permit process take?